Bristol County Sheriff Believes Aaron Hernandez Had ‘Sociopathic Tendencies’

 “I just wonder if when that jury, because I remember saying to the special sheriff here when I saw the verdict, ‘I’m shocked to see him showing any emotion on this verdict,’ ” Hodgson said, per WEEI.com.
 “I wonder, and there’s a million theories, I wonder if in fact when that jury acquitted him, that that somehow created a vulnerability in that mental trap, whereby for maybe once in a long time, a group of people really believed in him or believed in the outcome of that verdict, which was a positive thing for him, and that may have been something that just — who knows.”

 Hodgson also described Hernandez as a manipulative person who was able to use his personality to make people believe he was somebody different.
-That makes sense given that Hernandez fooled the Patriots into thinking he was worthy of a $40 million contract rather than a soon-to-be convicted killer.
+That makes sense, given that Hernandez fooled the Patriots into believing he was worthy of a $40 million contract rather than him being a soon-to-be convicted killer.

 Thumbnail photo via The Sun Chronicle/Pool Photo via USA TODAY Sports Images